ArchivedProjects/PR-Managment-Client-For-Dolthub/README.md

 ```

 <!-- TODO:
-    * Add in ability to view schema changes.
+    * Add in ability to view schema changes in a PR diff.
-    * Add in ability to lookup tables in a PR.
+    * Add in ability to lookup table names in a PR without downloading them.
     * Figure out what to do with diff selector.
+    * See if I can learn the number of rows in a diff for a table before I finish downloading the table.
 -->

 [doltpy]: https://pypi.org/project/doltpy